veeso/termscp/docs/man.md

 ❗ If you prefer to keep notifications turned off, you can just enter setup and set `Enable notifications?` to `No` 😉.
 ❗ If you want to change the minimum transfer size to display notifications, you can change the value in the configuration with key `Notifications: minimum transfer size` and set it to whatever suits better for you 🙂.

+---

+## File watcher 🔭

+The file watcher allows you to setup a list of paths to synchronize with the remote hosts.
+This means that whenever a change on the local file system will be detected on the synchronized path, the change will be automatically reported to the configured remote host path, within 5 seconds.

+You can set as many paths to synchronize as you prefer:

+1. Put the cursor on the local explorer on the directory/file you want to keep synchronized
+2. Go to the directory you want the changes to be reported to on the remote host
+3. Press `<T>`
+4. Answer `<YES>` to the radio popup

+To unwatch, just press `<T>` on the local synchronized path (or to any of its subfolders) OR you can just press `<CTRL+T>` and press `<ENTER>` to the synchronized path you want to unwatch.

+These changes will be reported to the remote host:

+- New files, file changes
+- File moved/renamed
+- File removed/unlinked

+> ❗ The watcher works only in one direction (local > remote).
+It is NOT possible to synchronize automatically the changes from remote to local.